smlnj/prettyprint/README.md

 - CHANGELOG.md, the change log for the new prettyprint library.

-PPDevice is a copy (2024.09.10, 16:45 PDT) of the PPDevice directory of smlnj-lib/Dev/PPDevice in the smlnj-lib-development branch of smlnj/smlnj.

-jhr is a copy (2024.09.10, 16:30 PDT) of the directory smlnj-lib/Dev/PrettyPrint/new of the smlnj-lib-development branch of smlnj/smlnj.
+The directory jhr is a copy (2024.09.10, 16:30 PDT) of smlnj-lib/Dev/PrettyPrint/new from the smlnj-lib-development branch of smlnj/smlnj.
 This is jhr's version of this PrettyPrint library.

+The directory PPDevice is a copy (2024.09.10, 16:45 PDT) of the PPDevice directory from smlnj-lib/Dev/PPDevice in the smlnj-lib-development branch of smlnj/smlnj.

 Version 11 is a merge of the jhr version with the main (dbm) version in the smlnj/prettyprint repository.
-It contains its own version of the Device signature that will be matched by the PPDevice device signature version in PPDevice/src/pp-device.sig.
+It uses its own version of the Device signature that will be matched by the PPDevice device signature (PPDevice/src/pp-device.sig).

 In Version 11 there are some minor adjustments in formatting.{sig, sml} to incorporate minor jhr changes.
 The Device signature (srcdevice/device.sig) is modified to add style (physical device style) and token types (the "physical" token representation).
 The renderer requires two mappings, one a stylemap mapping "logical" styles (e.g. "keyword") to a concrete device style type (e.g. lists of ANSITerm "modes" like "bold" and "red"), and the other a tokenmap that map logical tokens (defined in the Token structure) to possibly device-specific token encodings of the devise "physical" token type.

+Our device interface includes the "withStyle" function, formerly known as "renderStyled".

 There is still no support for any form of tab or tabulation functionality in Version 11.
+Some such functionality may be added in a future version.

 ## Documentation

-[The documentation in the two adoc files is currently for Version 8.5, and needs to be updated for Version 11.0 to document styles, stylemaps, and tokenmaps.]
+[The documentation in the two adoc files is currently for Version 8.5, so they need to be updated for Version 11.0 to document devices, styles (logical and "physical"), tokens (logical and "physical"), stylemaps, and tokenmaps.]

 The following files are located in the doc directory:
 - doc/str-PrettyPrint.{adoc, html}, the interface documentation